docker/docs/docker-hub/image-management.md

 ---

 {% include upgrade-cta.html
-  body="Docker Pro and Team users can now use Docker Hub's new **Advanced Image Management** dashboard.
+  body="Docker Pro, Team, and Business users can now use Docker Hub's **Advanced Image Management** dashboard.
 The dashboard enables a new level of access to your content, allowing fine-grained pruning of old data and exploration of old versions of pushed images.
-Upgrade your existing plan to start using the Advanced Image Management dashboard." header-text="This feature requires a Pro or a Team plan" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_image-mgmt"
+Upgrade now to start using the Advanced Image Management dashboard." header-text="This feature requires a paid Docker subscription" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_image-mgmt"
 %}